|the kitiki pro-1 mini kiln||or paragon kilns at paragonkilns.co.uk|

 It heats up quickly, so it's just right for a classroom, and it's small enough to pack away if you want an occasional hobby kiln.
 As it only weighs about 6kg, it's easy to take to craft fairs, demonstrations, and exhibitions.
 It's probably the most popular minikiln in the UK.

 For help, or in the unlikely event of a fault, you can mail or call an engineer in the UK.
 However, checks, adjustments, and repairs are simple, needing little more than a PosiDriv screwdriver.
 Alternatively, we can service the kiln in our workshop at Cherry Heaven.

 THE KITIKI MINIKILN: KILN FURNITURE

 The international Pro 1 kilns don't come with a shelf.
-However, so you can start work straight away, a shelf is included in the price: one durable 150mm x 150mm x 6mm ceramic fibre shelf.
+However, so you can start work straight away, a shelf is included in the price: one durable 150mm x 150mm x 6mm ceramic fibre shelf and four posts.
 You can easily cut it to the most useful size.

 There's an extra recommended kit, not included in the price: one ceramic-fibre shelf 150mm x 150mm x 6mm and four 12mm shelf posts.
 You can buy extra shelf kits in the on-line shop.

 Depending on the material or process, and the sizes of your pieces, stacked shelves will hold more work, free up your time, and reduce the unit firing cost: so you might want another kit.
 This kiln has room for two.

 There's a wide range of kilns, kiln options, kiln furniture, parts, accessories, materials, precision tools, safety equipment, polishers, and tumblers.
 To learn more, use the paragon kilns link above the menu bar near the top of the page then choose the accessories link or any other blue link.